• FB

 • Tuesday’s Tips

-…and I’m sure you went home, decided to try it by adding more baking soda/powder to your mix and instead of filling them 1/2-3/4″ of the way full, you filled them to the brim.
+• .and I’m sure you went home and decided to try it by adding more baking soda/powder to your mix.
+Instead of filling them 1/2-3/4″ of the way full, you filled them to the brim.

-…and I’m sure about 6 minutes into the baking you started to smell that smell.
-You know that the smell.
-The smell of your gorgeous batter overflowing the cupcake pans and onto your oven floor.
+• …and I’m sure about 6 minutes into the baking, you started to smell that smell.
+You know that smell.
+The smell of your gorgeous batter overflowed the cupcake pans onto your oven floor.

-It’s pretty basic and you’re going to love me FOREVER once I share this bakery secret with you.
-Actually, since you’re gonna love me forever, wanna help me open my bistro? 🙂
+It’s pretty basic and you’ll love me FOREVER once I share this bakery secret with you.
+So here goes…

 Most from-scratch muffin recipes tell you to do the following: